Huachao/vscode-restclient/README.md

 * -d, --data, --data-ascii,--data-binary

 ## Copy Request As cURL
-Sometimes you may want to get the curl format of a http request quickly and save it to clipboard, just pressing `F1` and then selecting/typing `Rest Client: Copy Request As cURL` or simply right click in the editor, and select `Copy Request As cURL`.
+Sometimes you may want to get the curl format of an http request quickly and save it to clipboard, just pressing `F1` and then selecting/typing `Rest Client: Copy Request As cURL` or simply right-click in the editor, and select `Copy Request As cURL`.

 ## Cancel Request
 Once you want to cancel a processing request, use shortcut `Ctrl+Alt+K`(`Cmd+Alt+K` for macOS), or press `F1` and then select/type `Rest Client: Cancel Request`.